FramedYannick/Thesis-Source-Code/PulsePrograms/Readme.md

 p6 is the length of the low power pulse; used for the DIPSI sequence; to ensure compatibility with the database; set it to 25µs.
 PLW10 is the power level corresponding to p6.
 It can be calculated using the 'calcpowlev' command in topspin.

-For the selective pulse; one can test the optimal results in a 1D proton experiment; however during our setup; a 180 refocussing pulse was always used.
+For the selective pulse; one can test the optimal results in a 1D proton experiment; however during our setup a 180 refocusing pulse was always used.
+The goal of selectivity for the p2D experiment is to select a SINGLE anomeric hydrogen resonance peak!
 The length of this pulse (p12) must be set to achieve optimal selectivity (1/p12 equals to the selectivity).
-The shape tool must be used to integrate the used shape; and analysis will determine the powerlevel that must be set (SPW2 = corr + PLW1).
+The shape tool must be used to integrate the used shape in order to calculate the correct power level.
+Use the resulted power to determine the power level that must be set (SPW2 = corr + PLW1).
 The same can be repeated for the adiabatic pulse of 20msec (Crp60,20,20.10); although one must use 'integrate shape (adiabatic)' for integration.

+As the O1 parameter has been set to 0ppm, the spectral window must be set accordingly (twice the size of what one would normally take for the direct dimension).
+In the indirect dimension the SW is not of application.

 One must also set the TD; this will be thirteen times the amount of frequencies you want to measure.
 In the fqlist; you must set all frequencies that you want to measure; however you must enter each frequency THIRTEEN times!